Veterinary Food Animal Scholars Track

 To meet this demand, the University of Minnesota has introduced the Veterinary Food Animal Scholars Program, or VetFAST.
 VetFAST can allow students to:

-- Gain VetFAST program acceptance to the University of Minnesota College of Veterinary Medicine at the end of the freshman or sophomore year in college rather than during the junior or senior year
+- Gain VetFAST program acceptance to the University of Minnesota College of Veterinary Medicine as early as after two completed semesters of U of M coursework

 - Complete both a Bachelor of Science and DVM degrees in seven years rather than eight